NASA decides to keep 2 astronauts in space until February, nixes return on troubled Boeing capsule

 The docked Russian Soyuz capsule is even tighter, capable of flying only three — two of them Russians wrapping up a yearlong stint.

 So Wilmore and Williams will wait for SpaceX’s next taxi flight.
-It’s due to launch in late September with two astronauts instead of the usual four for a routine six-month stay.
-NASA yanked two to make room for Wilmore and Williams on the return flight in late February.
+It’s due to launch in late September with two astronauts instead of the usual four.
+NASA is yanking two to make room for Wilmore and Williams on the return flight in late February.

 NASA said no serious consideration was given to asking SpaceX for a quick stand-alone rescue.
 Last year, the Russian Space Agency had to rush up a replacement Soyuz capsule for three men whose original craft was damaged by space junk.
-The switch pushed their mission beyond a year, a U.S. space endurance record still held by Frank Rubio.
+The switch pushed their six-month mission to just over a year.

+Former Canadian astronaut Chris Hadfield, applauded the decision via X: “Good to err on the side of caution for astronaut lives.”
+Long missions are “what astronauts work their entire career for.
+I’d take it in a heartbeat!”

 Starliner’s woes began long before its latest flight.